-Errors and artefacts in historical climatological time series arise mainly from instruments failures, human mistakes during data collection, inaccuracies in manual data transcription on original sources and digitization.
-As highlighted by Ashcroft et al.

-290 (2018), a comprehensive and reliable QC procedure should be able to identify both systematic and non-systematic errors that may undermine the analysis of climatic signals in a time series.
+Errors and artefacts in historical climatological time series arise mainly from instrument failures, human mistakes during data collection, inaccuracies in manual data transcription on original sources and digitization.
+As highlighted by Ashcroft et al. (2018), a comprehensive and reliable QC procedure should be able to identify both systematic and nonsystematic errors that may undermine the analysis of climatic signals in a time series.

-Steinacker et al. (2011) provided a comprehensive review of the QC strategies usually employed in meteorological field.
+Steinacker et al. (2011) provided a comprehensive review of the QC strategies usually employed in the meteorological field.
 Depending on the nature of the data, different approaches can be used.
-As an example, large dataset characterized by high data density in space and time allow the selection of sophisticated QC methods, which are able not only to flag an erroneous value, but also to correct it through spatial consistency checks.
+As an example, a large dataset characterized by high data density in space and time allows the selection of sophisticated QC methods, which are able not only to flag an erroneous value but also to correct it through spatial consistency checks.
 The MVOBS dataset, consisting of observations from a single isolated time series, fits better with simpler QC techniques that can only accept or reject an observation according to objective statistical criteria.

-We decided to structure the QC strategy into four different step consisting of a basic visual check, and three different statistical and automatic tests:
+We decided to structure the QC strategy into four different steps consisting of a basic visual check and three different statistical and automatic tests:

 - i.
-The gross error test, flags data that are above or below acceptable physical limits.
-This step also involves an intervariable check focused on meteorological parameters that are related by physical constraints; - ii.
-The tolerance test, detects the outliers, i.e. data that exceed monthly climatological limits defined according to an objective probability distribution model (specific for each of the investigated meteorological parameter); - iii.
-The temporal coherency test, identifies unrealistic "jumps" between two consecutive observations, according to the climatological change that might be expected for a determined variable in a specific time interval.
+The gross error test flag data that are above or below acceptable physical limits (this step also involves an inter-variable check focused on meteorological parameters that are related by physical constraints). - ii.
+The tolerance test detects the outliers, i.e. data that exceed monthly climatological limits defined according to an objective probability distribution model (specific to each of the investigated meteorological parameters). - iii.
+The temporal coherency test identifies unrealistic "jumps" between two consecutive observations according to the climatological change that might be expected for a determined variable in a specific time interval.

 A schematic diagram of the quality control procedure applied to MVOBS sub-daily data is presented in Fig. 5.
 According to the results achieved from the different statistical steps, the observation of the parameter collected at a certain time is labelled by a quality flag value from 1 to 3.
-QC=1 is associated to data that have passed only the gross error test (good data, lower quality level); QC = 2 is the label for records that satisfied both gross and tolerance test (good data, medium quality level) and finally QC = 3 identifies data that have passed all statistical tests (good data, higher quality level).
-In summary, data have passed at least one objective statistical check are defined as "good" and are associated to a quality level (ranging from low to high) which is a function of the number of statistical tests passed.
-Moreover, we flagged as bad data (QC = 8) the records rejected from gross error test and as QC = 9 the measurements identified as suspicious from manual inspection and intervariable check.
+QC = 1is associated with data that have passed only the gross error test (good data, lower quality level), QC = 2 is the label for records that satisfied both the gross and the tolerance test (good data, medium quality level), and finally QC = 3identifies data that have passed all statistical tests (good data, higher quality level).
+In summary, data that have passed at least one objective statistical check are defined as "good" and are associated with a quality level (ranging from low to high) which is a function of the number of statistical tests passed.
+Moreover, we flagged records rejected from the gross error test as bad data (QC = 8) and the measurements identified as suspicious from manual inspection and an inter-variable check as QC = 9.